MicrosoftDocs/visualstudio-docs/subscriptions/vs-office-dev.md

     ![Office 365 Dev Benefit Order Confirmed](_img\vs-office-dev\vs-office-dev-confirm.png)

+## FAQ

+### Q:  How do I set up my Office 365 Developer subscription once it's been activated?
-## Setting up the Office 365 Developer subscription benefit
+A:  Setting up the Office 365 Developer subscription benefit

 1. To set up your Office 365 Developer Subscription benefit, you can either start from the "Thanks for your order" page, or sign in to the Office portal by visiting [https://portal.office.com](https://portal.office.com) at a later time.
 In this case, we’ve selected **Start Setup** after the confirmation page.